 “Take time to appreciate different points of view and the emotions that go with them.
 It can turn former adversaries into partners on the same team.”
 Cliff Durfee

 The “Heart Talk” is a very structured communication technique.
-It can be used before or during a staff meeting, at the beginning of a business meeting, after an emotional event, during a conflict between individuals or on a regular basis to create a heightened sense of belonging.
+It can be used before or during a staff meeting, at the beginning of a business meeting, after an emotional event, during a conflict between individuals, or regularly to create a heightened sense of belonging.

 - Tell the Truth Immediately